meldaravaniel/snippets/svn_2_git/README.md

 * Follow [this guide](https://rtyley.github.io/bfg-repo-cleaner/)
 * Can delete those giant files you deleted back up at the top, and can also make it run `--strip-biggest-blobs` or `--strip-blogs-bigger-than` to clean up even more.

-After doing this it will break the link between git and git svn [see here](https://help.github.com/articles/removing-sensitive-data-from-a-repository/), you have to glue it back together:
+After doing this it will break the link between git and git svn ([see here](https://help.github.com/articles/removing-sensitive-data-from-a-repository/)).
+You have to glue it back together:

 1) `git fsck --full`
 1) `git prune`